Technology, Privacy & Data Breach

 These are cases filed on behalf of individuals whose personal information was stolen or misappropriated in data breaches.

-Common breaches involve the theft of Social Security numbers, banking information, medical data, credit card numbers or other sensitive information that can be used to commit identity theft.
+Common breaches involve the theft of Social Security numbers, banking information, credit card numbers, medical information, or other sensitive information that can be used to commit identity theft.

-Data breaches are most often committed by computer hackers, but they may also be committed by a company’s own rogue or negligent employees.
+Data breaches are most often committed by computer hackers.
+They may also be committed by a company’s own rogue employees.

 What Types of Identity Theft Risks Exist?

-Identity thieves use stolen personal information to commit a variety of frauds including taking out loans in another person’s name, opening financial accounts in another person’s name, filing a fraudulent tax return using the victim’s information, obtaining medical services using the victim’s information, using the victim’s identity to obtain government benefits, obtaining a driver’s license or identification card in the victim’s name but with another person’s picture or giving false information to police during an arrest.
+Identity thieves use stolen personal information to commit a variety of frauds including taking out loans in another person’s name, opening financial accounts in another person’s name, incurring fraudulent credit card charges, filing a fraudulent tax return using the victim’s information, obtaining medical services using the victim’s information, using the victim’s identity to obtain government benefits, obtaining a driver’s license or identification card in the victim’s name but with another person’s picture, or giving false information to police during an arrest.

-What Types of Relief are Obtained in Data Privacy Class Actions?
+What Types of Relief are Obtained in Data Breach Class Actions?

-Data privacy class actions seek various types of relief, including:
+Data breach class actions seek many types of relief, including:

 - Reimbursement of identity theft losses;